2009 Great Britain and Ireland floods: Ireland

 In the Republic of Ireland; a family of five were winched to safety by helicopter in County Galway, and damage was caused to the Lake Hotel at Killarney in County Kerry.
 About 40 families at Ballinasloe in County Galway had to be evacuated by boat after the River Suck burst its banks.
 The centre of Cork was flooded by the River Lee to a depth of 1 m, and the nearby towns of Bandon, Clonakilty, Dunmanway and Skibbereen were inaccessible.
 University College Cork sustained widespread damage, prompting it to cancel all lectures for at least one week.

 Thousands of homes across the country were left with boiled-water notices, and over 40,000 homes were left without any water supply.
 In Cork City, over 18,000 homes on the city's north and inner south-sides were left without water for up to ten days.
 This was as a result of flood damage to the city's water treatment plant.
-The Irish Army was deployed to deal with rising floodwaters at Ennis, County Clare and Clonmel, County Tipperary.
+The Irish Army was deployed to deal with rising floodwaters at Ennis, County Clare, Athlone, County Westmeath and Clonmel, County Tipperary.
 Electricity supplies were cut off in Bandon, Cork and east County Galway.
 The house of one old lady in Athlone was even reported to have been the victim of flooding.
 A lorry driver had to be lifted from his vehicle in County Roscommon after it became struck in water beneath a bridge.
+Many homes and apartments in Athlones westbank were evacuated as the river levels of the Shannon rose.

 The floods affected a nationwide pre-planned strike action, with members of trade unions SIPTU, IMPACT and the TEEU postponing the unrest it had scheduled for County Cork, County Clare and County Galway on 24 November so that they could assist with giving as much relief as possible.

 In Northern Ireland, the low-lying areas around the River Bann in County Armagh as well as the Strabane, Ards, Cookstown, Lisburn and Magherafelt districts were affected by flooding.
 County Fermanagh sustained the worst levels of flooding, with water levels on Lough Erne at their highest since first being recorded in 1956, owing to 35 consecutive days of rain.
 The floods affected many areas close to the shore of the lough including Lisnaskea and the county town, Enniskillen.